 Texas Public Education Grant (TPEG) - TPEG Grants are based on financial need and are designed to assist students in enrolling and remaining in college.
 Priority consideration is given to applicants who do not qualify for the Pell Grant.

 Towards Excellence Access and Success Grant (TEXAS) - Texas Grants are based on financial need and the high school curriculum of the student as well as other guidelines.
 For more information on this and other state programs, please visit www.collegeforalltexans.com.

 Texas Educational Opportunity Grant (TEOG) - TEOG Grants are based on financial need and are designed to provide grants to financially needy students enrolled in Texas public two-year colleges.
 For more information on this and other state programs, please visit www.collegeforalltexans.com.

 Supplemental Educational Opportunity Grant (SEOG) - SEOG Grants are available to students who demonstrate exceptional need.
 Because funding is limited, priority is given to those who receive Pell Grants and meet application deadlines.

-Stafford Loans - Federal Stafford Loans are available through the Federal Family Educational Loan (FFEL) Program.
-The funds for Stafford Loans come from a bank, credit union or other lender that participates in the FFEL Program.
-In order to apply for Stafford Loans students must complete the FAFSA form.
-First-time borrowers at LSC-O must also complete an online entrance counseling session.
+Direct Loans - Federal Direct Loans are available through the William D. Ford Federal Direct Loan Program.
+In order to apply for Direct Loans students must complete the FAFSA form.
+First-time borrowers at LSCO must also complete an online entrance counseling session.